 Regularly Ask Yourself This, “Is It Worth It?”

 My entire post on working overtime in accounting revolved around this question – is it worth it?
 However, I want to extend the discussion beyond working overtime.
-In the introduction of this most, I mentioned I have held seven different titles with three companies.
+In the introduction of this post, I mentioned I have held seven different titles with three companies.
 When I first started my finance career, I might not have been as strategic with my choices as I have been in the last couple of years.
 However, I have always asked myself whether whatever I was doing or working towards was worth it.

 When I needed more advanced experience than what I could get in AP in order to get my CPA, I explored my options and fought for what I needed.
 Eventually, I left the company I was with to pursue another opportunity.
 That move was worth it for me as I passed CFE and finished PERT with my new employer.
 When I had to return to work for month-end after the first part of my CFE leave, it was also worth it because I showed myself and my managers I was capable of handling both without burning out.
 After I got my CPA, I decided to stay with my employer in hopes that I would get promoted when I could have pursued opportunities externally.
 It was also worth it as I got exactly what I wanted after asking for it more than once (which is why my next point is important).